cameronoxley/pilite-drawing-board/README.md

-Raspberry PILite drawing board
+Raspberry PiLite drawing board
 ====================

 Web based drawing board for the Raspberry Pi PiLite LED Board.

-**Note: make sure you have setup Raspberry Pi to connect with the PiLite before running any of the examples below.**
+**Note: make sure you have [setup](http://openmicros.org/index.php/articles/94-ciseco-product-documentation/raspberry-pi/283-setting-up-my-raspberry-pi) Raspberry Pi to connect with the PiLite before running any of the examples below.**

 ###Design a picture using the webpage:
 Open *index.html*, draw a picture by clicking or dragging over the grid.